 The rent you collect is subject to income taxes.
 As a landlord, you have to declare it to the IRS as part of your gross earnings.
-But you can also reduce your rental income -- and thus lower your tax liability -- if you incur certain rental expenses during the fiscal year.
-Before you file your tax return, understand what the IRS considers rental income and what write-offs the U.S. tax code grants landlords.
+But you can also reduce your rental income – and thus lower your tax liability – if you incur certain rental expenses during the fiscal year.
+Before you file your tax return, understand what your rental income tax implications are and what write-offs the U.S. tax code grants landlords.

 The IRS charges you income tax on your rental income.
 The agency also specifies that rent is more than just what the tenant pays you on a schedule for occupying your property.
 It includes advance payments you receive, fees the tenant has to pay you to break the lease, any part of the security deposit that you withhold at the end of the tenancy, and any payments the tenant makes that a landlord would normally be responsible for, such as for appliance repairs.
 Although the rent you collect increases your taxable income, certain expenses associated with your rental property reduce it.

 The cost of repairs is deductible from your rental income; however, if you provide the labor, you may not deduct its value from the rent you collect.
-If you pay someone else for his labor, you can deduct those charges.
+If you pay someone else for his labor, you can deduct those charges on IRS Form 4562.

 Depreciation is the expected wear and tear your rental property undergoes over the years.
 The U.S. tax code allows you to reduce your rental income by the unit's depreciation value.
 A tax accountant can help you calculate the depreciation of your property.
 You may first claim depreciation in the first year you rent the property to someone.
 You can then continue to take the deduction every year until the total deductions equal the amount you paid for the rental.